About me

 What I do

-Finally, I’m a Haven-trained bereavement doula.
-My interest in grief work started with my own experience of perinatal loss.
-I seek new ways to make my work as a FertilityCare Practitioner grief-informed to better support all my clients.
-I am also a facilitator for the Bereaved Parents Community Group.
+Through my work, I strive to strengthen support for both loss families and those who support them.
 I want all parents to be able to access support in the immediate aftermath of a loss as well as years later.
 I want them to know that they are not alone, and I want to connect them to the resources that they need.
+I know that resources for perinatal loss can be difficult to find; I am compiling resources for loss families to reduce the barrier to find support.
 Grief is messy, confusing, and not linear.
-I want to hold space for that grief
+I want to honor that grief.